zulip/zulip/docs/integration-guide.md

   integration.
 See [Testing and writing tests](testing.html) for details.
 * `zerver/views/webhooks/mywebhook.py`: Includes the main webhook integration function including any needed helper functions.

+### Files that need to be updated

+* `templates/zerver/integrations.html`: Edit to add end-user documentation and integration icon.
+See [Documenting your integration](#documenting-your-integration) for details.
+* `zerver/test_hooks.py`: Edit to include tests for your webbook.
+See [Testing and writing tests](testing.html) for details.
+* `zerver/lib/integrations.py`: Add your integration to
+`WEBHOOK_INTEGRATIONS` to register it.
+This will automatically register a url for the webhook of the form `api/v1/external/mywebhook` and associate with the function called `api_mywebhook_webhook` in `zerver/views/webhooks/mywebhook.py`.

 ### Walkthrough of `Hello World` webhook